zachj1582/vanillajs-1-afternoon/Part2/README.md

 # Project Summary

-The goal of this project is to create a a, we will practice manipulating the DOM using vanilla Javascript and an html file.
+In this project we will continue practicing vanilla Javascript DOM manipulation by creating an editable poker hand.

 ## Step 1